cybersteam/daowiz_main/payments_anons.md

 <div class="page">
   <strong>To make a donation please choose one of the ways to give below.</strong>
 <br>
+<p>NEWSFLASH - WE're funding the new album and another exciting project for 2022.
+Check it out!<p>
+Im fundraing to ..
+WHY
+with this and that WHAT
+	Sentient Culture
+	Re-exploring my life's work (art, music, body/bio conciousness, technology frontline, building, primal to high tech

+So whats it all about?
+WHHHY
+How to get involved

+Update schedule etc.

 <table style="border-collapse: collapse;" border="0">
 <tbody>